From real estate to the military to healthcare, startups are developing AR/VR applications across several areas.

 11. Construction & Real Estate

 VR also enables real estate professionals to showcase properties (even unfinished ones) to buyers in a realistic way, complete with virtual exposure to the location and neighborhood.
-Through a technology collaboration with VR startup Matterport, the New York Times now offers virtual reality tours of some of its luxury real estate listings.
+In 2017, VR startup Matterport partnererd with the New York Times to offer virtual reality tours of some of its luxury real estate listings.

 13. Space Exploration